What, in your opinion, is the best mantra book in 2021?

 I remember when I turned the page of my first mantra book.
 It was a magical time.
 A time of wonder.
 Dipping my mind into the sacred arts.

 I’d gotten into mantra meditation by reading the books of Deepak Chopra.
 That led me to read more books like Healing Mantras from Thomas Ashley-Farrand and Mantra Yoga and the Primal Sound by David Frawley.
-I found mantras fascinating and so I studies everything I could about them.
+I found mantras fascinating and so I studied them.

 But if you’re looking to learn more you might wonder what the best books on mantras are.
 So let me share my picks with you.